 Obamacare Helped The Homeless, Who Now Worry About Coverage Repeal

-Everyone expects Congress to change the Affordable Care Act.
-But no one know exactly how.
+Everyone expects Congress to change the Affordable Care Act, but no one knows exactly how.

-The uncertainty has one group of people especially concerned — the homeless.
-Many of these people received health coverage for the first time under Obamacare.
-They're worried it will disappear.
+The uncertainty has one group of people, the homeless, especially concerned.
+Many received health coverage for the first time under Obamacare; now they're worried it will disappear.

+Athena Haniotis, 38, worries about losing her Medicaid coverage.
+She has been homeless for almost five years, staying with friends, in cars or wherever she can to avoid sleeping outside.
+Medical problems — including severe hyperglycemia, asthma, life-threatening food allergies and anemia — have prevented her from working.
+She has been getting help at the Health Care for the Homeless clinic in Baltimore.
+Without Medicaid, she fears the clinic won't be able to provide as many services.
+She also worries that her prescriptions, which are now free or very inexpensive, would become unaffordable.

 Joseph Funn, homeless for almost 20 years, says his body took a beating while he lived on the street.

-Now, he sees nurse practitioner Amber Richert fairly regularly at the Healthcare for the Homeless clinic in Baltimore.
+Now, he sees nurse practitioner Amber Richert fairly regularly at the Health Care for the Homeless clinic in Baltimore.

-At a recent visit he mentioned that he'd been having some chest pains.
+At a recent visit, he mentioned that he'd been having some chest pains.

 "And when exactly did you quit smoking?"
 Richert asked.